Jamie Grill/Getty Images

-Before doing anything exotic with your IRA, make sure it's allowed by the IRS -- many investments aren't.
-Generally, it bars investment in what's known as collectibles.
-These include artworks, antiques, stamps, gems and any coins that aren't specifically allowed.
-Forget investing in a vintage bottle of Bordeaux as well: Alcoholic beverages are excluded as an IRA investment.
+Before doing anything exotic with your IRA, make sure it's allowed by the IRS -- because many investments aren't.
+Generally, the tax agency bars investment in what are known as "collectibles."
+These include: